Asphocarp/Unitodo/RAW.md

 - [ ] 2#jvxJSUV_L1VgU5c3uleQ make dev run easier: no need to start both backend and frontend separately (maybe let rust be part of node.js to avoid port-conflict and be simpler)

 - [ ] 1#6rCK5SlYLmWv0Ke-kGLq render basic markdown of the content; open wikilink using obsidian-uri
-- [ ] 1 if the line contain "UNITODO_IGNORE", then skip it
 - [ ] 2@AoVsq make this repo public
 - [ ] 2#wTzSLqzruFudt5f7Sf0W check command injection safety
 - [ ] 2@AoVtD show dependency of todos?
 - [ ] 2#tOvIdO-8kDD0skxZe97m DB instead of json (200KB though)?
 - [ ] 2#PZ_0stf0wpRHVBP7R13M ag: include / file types?
+- [ ] 3 curious of battery consumption
 - [ ] 3@AoVsd see from cease plugin, how to inline-render a string
 - [ ] 3 show currently focused tab and (maybe) the focused item (unique id or index if no unique-ensured id) in the address bar, for easy navigation back?